asktami/sessionhero-api/README.md

 2. In Terminal, change to the directory on your computer that contains this repo
 3. Install dependencies: `npm install`

-4. Create the database user (as a superuser): `createuser -s noteful`
+4. Create the database user (as a superuser): `createuser -s sessionhero`

-5. Create the `noteful` PostgreSQL databases:
+5. Create the `sessionhero` PostgreSQL databases:

-   - `createdb -U noteful noteful`
+   - `createdb -U sessionhero sessionhero`
-   - `createdb -U noteful noteful-test`
+   - `createdb -U sessionhero sessionhero-test`

 6. Environment: